The last type of resorption that we’ll discuss is that which occurs during orthodontic tooth movement.

 The key is early detection by having regular visits to your dentist.

-Based in Brampton, Ontario, Brampton Dentist Dr. F. Keshavarz Dentistry has been practicing gentle and pain-free dentistry for over two decades.
-During this time, they have helped to improve the dental health of countless satisfied patients in Peel Region, Brampton and beyond!
+Dr. F. Keshavarz Dentistry has been practicing gentle and pain-free dentistry for over two decades.
+During this time, they have helped to improve the dental health of countless satisfied patients in Brampton and Bramalea and Peel Region and beyond!